Visit our online Jewelry Shop

 B. David

 1945 - 1993?
 Cincinnati Ohio -B. David company was a small company that produced costume and fine jewelry.
 Their output was limited.
-This company produced a famous crown pin.
+This company produced a famous crown pin that is a collectors favorite.
 Follow the link above to visit the B David Gallery to see the crown.
-Signature Designs: Pretty rhinestone combinations, delicate jewelry.
+Signature Designs: Pretty, high quality rhinestone combinations, dainty jewelry.
 Back to top

 Banana Bob